The 11 most efficient solar panels

 Scientists place a layer of this substance on a layer of silicon, and the two work in harmony, with perovskite absorbing light from the blue end of the spectrum, and silicon taking in light from the red end.

-Oxford PV, a UK solar company that makes this kind of panel, set a world record in June 2024 when it created a 26.9% efficient model.
+Trina Solar, a Chinese company that makes this kind of panel, set a world record in June 2025 by creating a 30.6% efficient model.

-With a 430W power rating across a relatively small 1.6m² panel, this product would easily top our list – except it hasn’t been released to the public yet, and likely won’t be for years.
+With a 360W power rating across a 1.185m² panel, this product would easily top our list – except it hasn’t been released to the public yet, and likely won’t be for years.

 Even when it is eventually made available to customers, it’ll probably be expensive for a good while, since it’ll be a premium product.